+2.20 SIL Supp The SIL Supp defines whether the reported SIL probability is based on a per-hour probability or a per-sample probability.
 2.21 System Design Assurance (SDA) The SDA parameter defines the failure condition that the ADS-B system is designed to support.
-The supported failure condition will indicate the probability of an ADS-B system malfunction causing false or misleading position information or position quality metrics to be transmitted: - - 2.22 TCAS Installed and Operational "TCAS Operational" (DO-260B) This parameter indicates whether the aircraft is fitted with a TCAS II and if the TCAS II is turned on and operating in a mode that can generate resolution advisory alerts: M M 2.23 TCAS Traffic Status "TCAS/ACAS Resolution Advisory Active" This parameter indicates if a TCAS II equipped aircraft is currently generating a TCAS resolution advisory: - M 2.24 Trajectory Change Report Capability This information is permanently set to "zero" in TSO-C166b equipment.
-No installation interface is required. - M 2.25 Vertical Rate The vertical rate is the barometric or geometric rate at which the aircraft is climbing or descending, measured in feet per minute.
-The vertical rate is typically generated by an air data computer or GNSS position source or equipment: M M 2.26 Version Number The applicable TSO Minimum Operational Performance Standard level is communicated through the version number which is fixed at the time the ADS-B equipment is manufactured. - M
+The supported failure condition will indicate the probability of an ADS-B system malfunction causing false or misleading position information or position quality metrics to be transmitted.
+2.22 TCAS Installed and Operational "TCAS Operational" (DO-260B) This parameter indicates whether the aircraft is fitted with a TCAS II and if the TCAS II is turned on and operating in a mode that can generate resolution advisory alerts.
+M M

+2.23 TCAS Traffic Status "TCAS/ACAS Resolution Advisory Active" This parameter indicates if a TCAS II equipped aircraft is currently generating a TCAS resolution advisory. М 2.24 Trajectory Change Report Capability This information is permanently set to "zero" in TSO-C166b equipment.
+No installation interface is required. М 2.25 Vertical Rate The vertical rate is the barometric or geometric rate at which the aircraft is climbing or descending, measured in feet per minute.
+The vertical rate is typically generated by an air data computer or GNSS position source or equipment. М М 2.26 Version Number The applicable TSO Minimum Operational Performance Standard level is communicated through the version number which is fixed at the time the ADS-B equipment is manufactured. М